 First you want to know what your peak posture is.

-A peak pose is a yoga pose that is challenging to your student.
-That challenge may present itself as requiring one of four anatomical elements.
+A peak posture is a yoga pose that is challenging to your student.
+That challenge may present itself as requiring one of 4 anatomical elements.

 - Proprioception (knowing where your body is in space)

 Balance and proprioception can overlap, but they each present their own challenges, so I count those as separate features.

 So choose a peak posture.
 For today, let’s work with Dancer Pose (Natarajasana), because it requires a few different anatomical elements.

 After you choose your peak pose, assess the anatomy of the pose.

 In my 200 hour and 300 hour trainings, we go into much more specificity of many yoga poses — covering anatomy, biomechanics, and technique.
 To clarify, the 200 hour training is designed for yogis looking to deepen their practice and learn the skill sets for teaching yoga.
 The 300 hour training, on the other hand, is for certified yoga teachers looking to certify at the 500 hour level.
 In this training, you wish to both develop a masterful understanding of the body as it relates to the yoga practice and attain highest-level skill sets as a teacher (200 hour + 300 hour = 500 hour certified).